solarbirdy/NorthshoreBikeMap/README.md

 * Construction warning flag removed with the end of Burke-Gilman repaving in Bothell
 * MEGAMAP only: substantial update/rework of the Montlake Boulevard/SR-520 intersection.
 Not all planned bike facilities are yet open, but some are.

-Coming in next release:
+Coming in next release (scheduled for 13 December 2024):

-* Hopefully the full long-term remapping of Montlake Boulevard at SR-520 with the new bike/pedestrian bridge (current estimated opening date: December 13th)
+* The full long-term remapping of Montlake Boulevard at SR-520 with the new bike/pedestrian bridge (opens 13 December; MEGAMAP only)
-* New Safe/Neighbourhood Greenway streets in northern Lake City (Seattle map)
+* New Safe/Neighbourhood Greenway streets in northern Lake City (already open; Greater Northshore and MEGAMAP)

 Previous releases: